 To start a private operating foundation you have to meet one of the following tests:

-- Private Foundations assets test
+- Private foundations assets test

-- Private Foundations endowment test
+- Private foundations endowment test

-- Private Foundations support test
+- Private foundations support test

 Private Operating Foundation Assets Test